Senate Committee Launches Inquiry into Rising Cost of Inter-Island Transportation

-The Senate Committee on Infrastructure and Public Services of the Olbiil Era Kell (OEK) has announced the launch of a formal inquiry into the escalating costs of inter-island transportation across Palau’s 16 states.
+The Senate Committee on Infrastructure and Public Services of the Olbiil Era Kelulau (OEK) has announced the launch of a formal inquiry into the escalating costs of inter-island transportation across Palau’s 16 states.

 The investigation aims to examine factors contributing to higher fuel prices, limited vessel availability, and maintenance challenges that have increased travel expenses for both passengers and cargo.
 The Committee will also explore sustainable solutions such as fuel subsidies, modernization of state-owned vessels, and potential private-sector partnerships.